 This photo was taken in February 2005 on Phra Nang Beach in Krabi.
 There were tourists there, but nowhere near the number to be expected in a normal high-season month.
 But this wasn’t a normal high-season.
 This was just two months after the devastating Indian Ocean Tsunami.
 My family bought delicious som tam and grilled sweetcorn from this lady every day during our stay and as we chatted with her we asked if she was on the beach when the tsunami hit.
 She was.
 And as she began to talk and her eyes filled with tears, it was impossible not to be moved by her and her experience.
 We apologised for asking, but she explained it was good to talk about it.
 The wave on Phra Nang Beach wasn’t as high or as devastating as other parts of the Andaman Coast, but she still had to clamber rocks to get to safety.
 She showed us the scars on her feet.
 And she smiled.
 She was alive and her family were safe.
 And we smiled too.
 Happy to have known her, albeit briefly, during a week-long stay in Krabi.

-I don’t know if this lady is still working on that particular stretch of Phra Nang Beach.
-The last time I went to Krabi a few years ago, I didn’t see her.
+I don’t know if this lady is still working in Krabi.
+The last few times I’ve been to Phra Nang Beach, I didn’t see her.
 But I do know that there are ordinary people like her the length and breadth of Thailand working hard to provide for their family.
 In my opinion, the lady in the photo is a true representation of the Thai people.
 And that is one more reason, possibly above all others, that I love Thailand.